Skip to main content

 How was the doxology originally used?

-While the doxology as we know it is as a way to “Thank you!” to God at different points in a worship service, Thomas Ken had grander ambitions for his song.
+While in most churches, the doxology serves as a way to “Thank you!” to God at different points in a worship service, Thomas Ken had much grander ambitions for his song.
 Ken believed that his Morning Hymn could play an integral role in an overall regimen of spiritual health and fitness.

 Here is how he prescribes it to be used in the introductory text that appears before the song in his Manual: